ids-s1-21/project-The_Code_Ninjas/README.md

 The Big-Mac Index dataset consists of 1,520 observations (rows) and 19 variables (columns).
 Each row represents a country at a specific time (year-month-date) while the columns represent crucial information related to the countries.
 The data is only accountable for the years 2000-2021.

 The Big Mac prices are from McDonald’s, and the exchange rates are from Thomson Reuters.
-The GDP per person data is from the IMF World Economic Outlook reports.
+The GDP per person data is from the IMF World Economic Outlook reports and the overall data is from The Economist.

 The Big Mac Index is used as it would be an accurate way of looking at the PPP in the real world since the burger would be the same and hold the same intrinsic value no matter what country it is in.